munshaw/my-systems-old/Server.md

 ```

 Files or static pages can be shared by adding the following example location to the default and ssl server.
 Since root is defaulted to `/var/www/html`, this would be the directory `/var/www/html/my-pictures`.
 To make pi able to edit these files directly, use `sudo chown -R pi /var/www/html`.
 For convience, statically link this to the home directory with `ln -s /var/www/html ~/html`.
+If you need a random directory to put stuff in, you can use `openssl rand 32 | base64` to generate some characters.

 ```
 location /my-pictures {